 Adjustment of the joints of the body has been used in the healing arts for many centuries and is at the heart of modern chiropractic care.

 Chiropractors are specialists in manual adjustment of the vertebrae of the spine and other joints of the body.
 Adjustment helps relieve pain and restore normal functioning to the joints and supporting muscles and ligaments – so you can enjoy your everyday activities again as quickly as possible.

 Your chiropractor will recommend a course of treatment specific to you that may also include mobilization of the joints, ultrasound, muscle release techniques, muscle stimulation and therapeutic exercises.
 Chiropractors are also trained to provide nutritional counseling and recommend rehabilitation and injury prevention strategies.

 Back health is important

 The body's information highway – your nervous system – is protected by the spine.
 The nervous system travels out between the vertebrae or joints of the spine to carry messages from the brain to every corner of your body.
 Stress and strain on the vertebrae can put pressure on the nerves in the affected area.
 That is why a problem with your spine can have far-reaching effects causing symptoms such as arm or leg pain.

 When to consider chiropractic care

 If aching joints and muscle pain are affecting your ability to get through the day and keeping you away from your favourite activities, consider chiropractic care.
 Work, accidents, sports injuries, household chores, even the stress of daily living can cause painful joint and back problems.
-Even if you do not have painful symptoms, chiropractic care can help you maintain healthy spine and joint function.
+Even if you do not have painful symptoms, chiropractic care can help you maintain a healthy spine and joint function.